whiteand/quartet/README.md

 **Types of validations**

-There four types of validations:
+There are four types of validations:
 - validation predicates (function that returns boolean value)
 - object validations (predicates for keys and values in object)
 - known to everybody (registered)